webaverse/docs/docs/dev-guides/2-creating-an-xrpk.md

 This guide will walk you through the basic steps for creating an XR Package for use in the Webaverse ecosystem.
 The term "XRPK" stands for "XR Package", which can be thought of as an "application" or "widget" in the Webaverse.
 XR Packages in the Webaverse are spatialized apps.
 Unlike traditional apps that exists on a 2D plane, XRPKs are applications that exist in three dimensional space.

-The term "aug" is an abbreviation for "augmentation" in the same way that "app" is the abbreviation of "application".
-Augs in the Webaverse are spatialized apps.
-Unlike traditional apps that exists on a 2D plane, augs are applications that exist in three dimensional space.

 XRPackage will be used to package the assets into a bundle.
 Although XRPackage supports multiple asset types, this guide demonstrates packaging an existing WebXR scene.

 **Note**: This guide assumes you have read the [XRPackage Overview](xrpackage-overview.md) or are familiar with what an XRPackage is.